Zirui-Zhang941/AI-Based-Game/README.md

-# AI-Based-Game
+# AI-Based Game

-Run the .py file and the game starts, AI will automaticlly move, what u need to do first is put four nodes at the chest table(table is 5x5 size).
-After placing four nodes, it is time to move the nodes.
-To win the game, make four nodes form a line of any direction.
-PS: this AI algorithem could win 2/3 of the games played randomly tested, so enjoy the game!
+To start the game, run the `.py` file.
+The AI will automatically make its moves.
+Here’s how to play:

+## Game Setup

+1. **Place Four Nodes**:
+   - You need to place four nodes on the chest table, which is a 5x5 grid.

+## Objective

+- Your goal is to make the four nodes form a line in any direction (horizontal, vertical, or diagonal) to win the game.

+## AI Performance

+- The AI algorithm has been tested randomly and can win approximately 2 out of 3 games.

+Enjoy the game!